clausmichele/r4openeo-usecases/uc2-ts-breakdetection/README.md

 ### On the fly calculation on Eurac backend
-The results of the use case can be computed directly on the fly on the Eurac backend by using this process graph (and reducing the extent to relevant)
+The results of the use case can be computed directly on the fly on the Eurac backend by using this process graph (and reducing the extent to a relevant forest patch).
+This allows interactive and on the fly monitoring of forest patches.

 ![webviewer_eurac](./openeo_eurac/bfast_udf_sync_eurac.jpg)